JMikelich/Android-OpenGL-Engine/README.md

 Another large issue is incorporated OpenGL and the native Android classes.
 On iOS this is very easy by creating a transparent top layer XIB to house all native API's, but Android doesn't allow that.
-This engine saves the OpenGL context and allows the engine to seamlessly switch between multiple Android native class XML Activities and their OpenGL Activity.
+This engine saves the OpenGL context and allows the engine to seamlessly switch between multiple Android native class XML Activities and the OpenGL Activity.
 The OpenGL employs ES2, basic shaders, basic textures, and sprite sheets.

 Usage: